Zixuan6/Zixuan6.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a PhD student in Speech Science （School of Psychology） at the University of Auckland, supervised by <a href="https://scholar.google.com/citations?user=UCIt79UAAAAJ&hl=en" target="_blank"> Dr. Patrick Savage </a>and Prof. Suzanne Purdy.
+I am a PhD student in Speech Science （School of Psychology） at the University of Auckland, supervised by <a href="https://scholar.google.com/citations?user=UCIt79UAAAAJ&hl=en" target="_blank"> Dr. Patrick Savage</a> and <a href="https://profiles.auckland.ac.nz/sc-purdy" target="_blank"> Prof. Suzanne Purdy</a>.

 My research focuses on investigating the relationship between speech and music from the perspectives of acoustics and social science.
 I am currently involved in the Many Voices 2 and Many Voices 3 projects.

-Prior to my PhD, I received a BA in Chinese Language and Literature from Minzu University of China, and an MSc in Phonetics from the University of Edinburgh, where I was fortunate to be supervised by Prof. Alice Turk.
+Prior to my PhD, I received a BA in Chinese Language and Literature from Minzu University of China, and an MSc in Phonetics from the University of Edinburgh, where I was fortunate to be supervised by <a href="https://edwebprofiles.ed.ac.uk/profile/alice-turk" target="_blank"> Prof. Alice Turk</a>.
 I later worked as a research assistant at the Chinese Academy of Social Sciences and Hong Kong Polytechnic University, contributing to projects in phonetics, psycholinguistics, and neurolinguistics.

 # 🔥 News